maxsinner5/Exoplanet_docker/README.md

 2) And having *Docker* installed.

+For users on *Windows*, maybe you need to install WSL2, but Powershell should be fine as well as using a *bash* shell.

 For now, these are the only needed software tools that I am aware of.
 Maybe it won't run on M1-based Macs, but this could be addressed later on.

 In order to produce the plot, you will net to do the following: open a terminal session and run: